 Connect = Live call passed to an agent

-Knowing how to calculate the drop call rate is also essential, there are still quite a few systems that do this wrongly, by either using the wrong formula or, very cheekily adding inbound and manual dial connects into the connects part of the formula, artificially reducing the drop call rate.
-The formula is:
+Knowing how to calculate the drop call rate accurately is essential if you want to remain compliant, and there are still quite a few systems that get it wrong.
+They either use the wrong formula or, knowingly or otherwise, add inbound and manual dial connects into the equation to artificially reduce the drop call rate.

 Drop rate = Drops/(Drops + Connects)

-Please see Ofcom’s guidance on calculating the drop call rate with an example with both AMD on and off.
+It’s worth checking Ofcom’s guidance (see Section A3.8) on calculating the drop call rate.
+It has examples with AMD both on and off.

 Answer Machine Detection (AMD)

-There is a lot of stigma surrounding AMD and its use since Ofcom enforced taking the false positive rate into consideration of the drop rate.
-This was done because inadequate systems with poor AMD were causing silent calls on false positives, i.e. when the system thought a live person was an answering machine, it would be a silent call as no message played and the call was not passed to an agent (see below on leaving a message).
-AMD use, however, is not banned, it can play an essential role in the productivity of contact centres increasing efficiencies by 100% in some cases, so it does still have a vital use if done correctly.
+This is because inadequate systems with poor AMD were causing silent calls on false positives.
+In other words, when the system thought a live person was an answering machine, no message played and the call was not passed to an agent (see below on leaving a message).

 Drop call message